Amaseal/decor/src/products/posts/napkin-ring.md

   *

-  These natural oak wood napkin rings will make your table setting elegant, modern, stylish, festive at the same time.
+  These natural oak wood napkin rings will make your table setting elegant, modern, stylish, festive at the same time

-  Finished with oil ( friendly for kitchenware and toys.
+  Finished with oil (friendly for kitchenware and toys.
 Bormawax Italy product)

   *

-  We can pack your chosen set in gift box if you like to make these rings as a gift for someones birthday, Home warming, etc.
+  We can pack your chosen set in gift box if you like to make these rings as a gift for someone's birthday, Home warming, etc.

   *